organisciak/dissertation/document/4_posterior.md

 One person's definition of a 3-star opinion judgment or their threshold for what is needed to click an approving 'thumbs up' button might be different from another person's, even if their underlying opinions is identical.

 In the second of two research chapters, the proposed dissertation will investigate the issue of interpreting the human-introduced variance in already-collected metadata.
+This will
-This will a) integrate previously-completed research on improving signal in information retrieval relevance judgments [@organisciak_evaluating_2012] and b) perform new work on normalizing quality judgments in volunteer crowdsourcing.
+ a) integrate previously-completed research on improving signal in information retrieval relevance judgments [@organisciak_evaluating_2012] and
+ b) perform new work on normalizing quality judgments in volunteer crowdsourcing, using a test case of crowdsourced contributions on the online craft marketplace Etsy.

-On the topic of understanding human-introduced variance and low rater inconsistencies, the research that I collaboratively performed in @organisciak_evaluating_2012 shed light on consensus-building in ground truth tasks.
+In understanding human-introduced variance and low rater inconsistencies, the research that we performed in @organisciak_evaluating_2012 shed light on consensus-building in ground truth tasks.
 We studied time, experience, and agreement as indicators of the quality of contributions for a paid relevance feedback task.
 Does the amount of time spent on a contribution correlate to a good or bad task?
 Does the experience of a contributor, either on the task in general or responding to the specific query, reflect the quality of their contributions?